mozilla/funfactory/README.rst

-funfactory is the what makes `playdoh`_ fun.
+funfactory is what makes `playdoh`_ fun.
 You import it within a Django `manage.py`_ file and it sets up the playdoh environment and configures some settings.

 Any substantial part of playdoh's *core* should be contained within funfactory.
 However, it is not a collection of standalone apps.
 Check out the `playdoh docs`_ for a complete user guide.

 .. _`playdoh`: https://github.com/mozilla/playdoh